dalabi91/Console-Finances/README.md

 ## Overview

 Welcome!
- This repo  ia have used my my newly learnt java skills along side some personal knowledge research to create code for analyzing the financial records of a company.
+ This repo  ia have used my my newly learnt Java skills along side some personal knowledge research to create code for analyzing the financial records of a company.
 For this analysis, a financial dataset file has was provided.

 ## Project Goals